edwardlavender/fvcom.tbx/README.md

 from source or from a remote server.
 For file acquisition from a remote server, `fvcom.tbx` includes the `thredds_download()` function which is designed to download WeStCOMS files from the SAMS thredds server.
+(Alternatively, `thredds_extract()` can be used to extract specific predictions from model files on the thredds server.)

 From any FVCOM file, it is necessary to obtain the following: